ReiNoIkari/Morphological-Image-Processing/morpho.md

 ### Erode and Dilate

 The erosion and dilates methods have been runing the default functions available in ImageJ and plugins created by the Institut Jean-Pierre Bourgin - INRA(MorphoLibJ).
 The original file have to be be a binary image, and the process' result will be of the same type.
 We encountered a problem by searching how to select a specific structuring element in ImageJ.
-Indeed, if the option exists, we didn't found it, this one being a disk of size 3 whereas the MorphoLibJ plugin allows the user to choose.
+Indeed, if the option exists, we didn't find it, this one being a disk of size 3 whereas the MorphoLibJ plugin allows the user to choose.

 <p align="center">
 <img src="/Results/combined_erode.png" width="1000" weight="center">